 John R. McGuire, MD

 Dr. John R. McGuire is board certified in Physical Medicine and Rehabilitation and Electrodiagnostic Medicine.
 He is an acknowledged expert in stroke rehabilitation and the treatment of spasticity.
-He has extensive experience in injecting botulinum neurotoxin for upper and lower limb adult spasticity, cervical dystonia, focal limb dystonia, and pain in his clinical practice.
+He has extensive experience in injecting botulinum neurotoxin for adult spasticity, cervical dystonia, focal limb dystonia, and pain in his clinical practice.

 Dr. John R. McGuire is a Professor in the Department of Physical Medicine and Rehabilitation, Froedtert & Medical College of Wisconsin, Milwaukee, Wisconsin.
 Since 1997, he has also been Medical Director of Spasticity Management and Stroke Rehabilitation at that institution.

 He is board certified in Physical Medicine and Rehabilitation and Electrodiagnostic Medicine.
 He is widely acknowledged as an expert in stroke rehabilitation and the treatment of spasticity.
 His clinical and research interests include maximizing recovery after a stroke and quantifying motor discoordination after upper motoneuron lesions.